 btrfs Command: Tutorial & Examples

-btrfs (pronounced as "butter eff ess") stands for B-Tree File System.
-It's a modern and feature-rich filesystem designed for Linux.
-Btrfs was created by Oracle and later contributed to the Linux kernel community.
-Its development aimed to address the limitations of traditional filesystems like ext4 and bring cutting-edge capabilities to Linux servers and virtual machines (VMs).
+Btrfs (pronounced as "butter eff ess") stands for B-Tree File System.
+It is a modern and feature-rich filesystem designed for Linux, created by Oracle and later contributed to the Linux kernel community.
+Btrfs aims to address the limitations of traditional filesystems like ext4 and bring advanced capabilities to Linux servers and virtual machines (VMs).

 Btrfs leverages a copy-on-write (CoW) mechanism, meaning that data is never overwritten directly.
 Instead, when a file is modified, btrfs writes the updated data to a new location while keeping the original data intact.
 This CoW approach allows for efficient snapshots, which are point-in-time copies of the filesystem, ideal for backups and system recovery.